michaeldreed/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

 First we create a new factor variable in the dataset indicating whethere or not it is a weekday or weekend.
-Then we seperate the data into two seperate datasets, one for the weekdays and one for weekends:
+Then we seperate the data into two datasets, one for the weekdays and one for weekends:

 ```r